Tingling in arms and hands, and legs and feet too, should not be ignored.

-Amyotrophic lateral sclerosis is a particularly nasty disease because, unlike Guillain-Barre it doesn't spontaneously resolve, nor like Pernicious Anaemia can it be cured (not yet, anyway) and unlike Polio which strikes, leaves its mark and move on, ASL just progresses insidiously becoming chronic (compared to the acute onset of GBS and polio for example); tingling in the arms and hands and lower limbs is less of a feature of this illness.
+Amyotrophic lateral sclerosis is a particularly nasty disease because, unlike Guillain-Barre it does not spontaneously resolve, nor like Pernicious Anaemia can it be cured and unlike Polio which strikes, leaves its mark and move on, ASL just progresses insidiously becoming chronic; compared to the acute onset of GBS and polio for example.
+Tingling in the arms and hands and lower limbs is less of a feature of this illness.

 When the diagnosis is made, the patient finds their daily life torpedoed and their most fundamental expectations about life blown to smithereens.

-It's not usually hereditary (it is in 10% of cases); was it the lifestyle and diet that was inherited, or is it in the genes?
+It is not usually hereditary; it is in 10 percent of cases.
+Remembering that lifestyle and diet are inherited, is it in the genes at all?

-ALS is particularly horrid because it not only attacks the cell body of the motor neuron (same as polio does causing weakness), but it also attacks the Corticospinal tract (upper motor neuron) that brings info from the brain to the ventral motor cell body.
-Double motor wammy.
+ALS is particularly horrid because it not only attacks the cell body of the motor neuron (same as polio does causing weakness), but it also attacks the Corticospinal tract (upper motor neuron) that brings information from the brain to the ventral motor cell body; a double motor wammy.

 The result is that ALS produces a bizarre mixture of signs.
 Weakness and wasting of muscles, muscle twitches and cramps, and increased reflexes.
 For the bofs, Upper Motor Neuron signs (because the Corticospinal Tract is damaged) and Lower Motor Neuron signs (because the cell body of the motor neuron is damaged).
 The end result - severe paralysis.
 Sensory signs and tingling are less common.

-ALS may start with weakness but not usually tingling in arms and hands, and clumsiness (such as in doing up a button) or in the legs, in which case victims begin to stumble; or in the face - usually first affecting the voice and later swallowing - and finally the trunk muscles so breathing becomes difficult.
+ALS may start with weakness but not usually tingling in arms and hands, and clumsiness (such as in doing up a button) or in the legs, in which case victims begin to stumble; or in the face.
+Usually first it affects the voice and later swallowing; and finally the trunk muscles so breathing becomes difficult.
 This is the usual cause of death.

 ALS is not generally considered an autoimmune disease.
-It's caused by defects and mutations in certain genes; the mutant protein then becomes toxic and attacking the motor neurons.
+It is caused by defects and mutations in certain genes; the mutant protein then becomes toxic and attacking the motor neurons.